JoakimMisund/PacedChirping/kernel/README.md

 git apply ../0001-Paced-Chirping.patch
+or
+git apply ../paced-chirping-v3.patch

 Then compile and install using your preferred way.
 You also have to create a .config file, I suggest using your current one located in /boot.
 To compile and install I have created and installed the kernel as a deb following the instructions here: https://wiki.ubuntu.com/KernelTeam/GitKernelBuild

+v3 is a more reliable version compared with the first.
+The CC module for v3 does not fully implement Paced Chirping yet.